 Well, how about you add a twist to your Halloween costume this year with a hoverboard?
-I know, there are many obvious choices of Halloween characters where your self-balancing electric scooter can add amazing effects.
+I know, there are many apparent choices of Halloween characters where your self-balancing electric scooter can add amazing effects.

 Peter Pan rarely puts both feet on the ground.
 He either flies or hovers.
 Yes!
 Now you’re thinking.
 You just might need to make your hoverboard invisible.
-You can cover it with a black cloth, or anything that resembles the color of the pavement.
+You can cover it with a black cloth, or anything that resembles the colour of the pavement.
 Start with a Glidecraft X300 Bluetooth black Lambo hoverboard, so you don’t need to do a lot of covering up.

 Unless you’ve been living under a rock, then you might have heard about the Modern Day Aladdin, who transformed his hoverboard into a magic carpet.
-His idea wasn’t exactly perfect, because he was dragging the carpet behind him.
+His idea wasn’t perfect because he was dragging the carpet behind him.
 But you might be able to find a way to improve, if not perfect it.
 How about adding another hoverboard on one end of the carpet?
 It has potential, right?

-The Hoverboard Skateboard is the perfect product for this particular Halloween costume, because you can easily tilt it from one side to another, something that Marty McFly himself did in the movie.
+The Hoverboard Skateboard is the perfect product for this particular Halloween costume because you can easily tilt it from one side to another, something that Marty McFly himself did in the movie.
 His costume looks very cool too, complete with a vest and an aviator.
-But you can take it up a notch by using light up shoes.
+But you can take it up a notch by using light-up shoes.
 What better way to create an illusion that your hoverboard can fly than with lighting effects?